canonical/ubuntu-pro-client/docs/howtoguides/how_to_not_fix_related_usns.rst

+.. _pro-fix-skip-related:

 How to skip fixing related USNs
 *******************************

+The general scenarios you might encounter when running ``pro fix`` are outlined in
+:ref:`How to Understand scenarios encountered using pro fix to solve a CVE/USN <pro-fix-howto>`

 When running the ``pro fix`` command for a USN, by default we also try to fix any related USNs as well.
 To better understand the concept of related USNs,